-- conducting overflight operations in the SCS and ECS with U.S. Air Force bombers;79 - bolstering U.S. military presence and operations in the Indo-Pacific region in general, and developing new U.S. military concepts of operations for countering Chinese military forces in the Indo-Pacific region.80 - maintaining and strengthening diplomatic ties and security cooperation with, and providing maritime-related security assistance to, countries in the SCS region; and - encouraging allied and partner states to do more individually and in coordination with one another to defend their interests in the SCS region.81
+- exposing and criticizing China's actions in the SCS (including so-called naming-and-shaming actions), 79 and reaffirming the U.S. position on issues relating to the SCS and ECS, on a recurring basis; - imposing economic sanctions on Chinese firms and officials linked to China's activities in the SCS; - conducting naval presence and FON operations in the SCS and Taiwan Strait transits with U.S. Navy ships and (more recently) U.S. Coast Guard cutters; - conducting overflight operations in the SCS and ECS with U.S. Air Force bombers; 80 - bolstering U.S. military presence and operations in the Indo-Pacific region in general, and developing new U.S. military concepts of operations for countering Chinese military forces in the Indo-Pacific region.81 - maintaining and strengthening diplomatic ties and security cooperation with, and providing maritime-related security assistance to, countries in the SCS region; and - encouraging allied and partner states to do more individually and in coordination with one another to defend their interests in the SCS region.
+82